Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 How can I provide feedback or report issues with the new release?

-You can share feedback or report issues directly on the Salesforce IdeaExchange, via Trailblazer Community, or by contacting Salesforce Support through your org.
+You can share feedback or report issues directly on the Salesforce IdeaExchange, via the Trailblazer Community, or by contacting Salesforce Support through your org.

 Salesforce has three major seasonal releases each year: Spring, Summer, and Winter.
 Each release brings new features, enhancements, and updates to the Salesforce platform.